bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 I think so.
 So, the little background is that BIP30 was a relatively simple software that could be deployed very quickly because they realized the problem and they wanted to fix it as quickly as possible so nobody would deliberately exploit it.
-BIP-34 was something that was deployed a bit more carefully, very much like the BIP9 style soft fork.
+BIP34 was something that was deployed a bit more carefully, very much like the BIP9 style soft fork.
 So there was some signaling involved, block version number went up and you had like so many percent of the miners had to signal it, et cetera, et cetera.
 So BIP34 was a more thorough solution, but it was also deployed more carefully.
 So what does BIP34 do?
-Well, it makes sure that, well, that was the idea, that the Coinbase transaction is unique by definition by adding the block height to it.
+Well, it makes sure that, well, that was the idea, that the coinbase transaction is unique by definition by adding the block height to it.
-So every Coinbase transaction must start with the block height.
+So every coinbase transaction must start with the block height.
-And because it must start with the block height, it's going to be different than previous transactions which had a different block height, or previous Coinbase transactions had a different block height, so you won't have the duplicates.
+And because it must start with the block height, it's going to be different than previous transactions which had a different block height, or previous coinbase transactions had a different block height, so you won't have the duplicates.
 That is to say moving forward, you don't have to duplicate.

 Aaron van Wirdum: 00:18:33

 Yeah, okay, yeah, this makes sense.
-This way every Coinbase necessarily is unique, like every Coinbase transaction necessarily is unique because it's in a new block that has new block height.
+This way every coinbase necessarily is unique, like every coinbase transaction necessarily is unique because it's in a new block that has new block height.
-And therefore every transaction that comes from, that's spent from that coin is also unique.
+And therefore every transaction that is spent from that coin is also unique.
 So now every transaction has to be unique.

+Sjors Provoost: 00:17:52

 Yes.

+Aaron van Wirdum: 00:18:53
 Okay, yeah, makes sense.
-Yeah.
-Good solution, Shorts, I like it.
+Good solution, Sjors, I like it.
 Who came up with this?

 Sjors Provoost: 00:18:58